elkcityhazard/chef-frank/content/recipes/dessert-recipes/fruit-fluff-recipe/index.md

 date: 2019-12-16T16:34:35+00:00

 ---
-Quick Easy Fruit Fluff Recipe is a Wonderful Easy Recipe for a Quick Dessert when in a Hurry.
+Quick Fruit Fluff Recipe is a Wonderful Easy Recipe for a Quick Dessert when in a Hurry.
 Fruit Cocktail, Whipped Cream, and Strawberry Glaze make Fruit Fluff that Kids Love!

 ## Fruit Fluff Ingredients